arrdem/sad/README.md

 ;; compiled-sample-grammar is now a list of S expressions (Clojure code) which ;; we can either print or eval.
-One could pretty-print, read and coppy the code ;; via standard, or pipe it to a file.
+One could pretty-print, read and coppy the code ;; via stdout, or pipe it to a file.
 To illustrate the point that sad kicks ;; out almost an entire namespace we will create a new namespace and eval the ;; generated code therein.

 user> (eval `(do (create-ns 'user.sample-language)
                  (in-ns 'user.sample-language)
-                 (require ['clojure.core :refer :all])
-                 ;; eval the compiled grammar
+                 ;; insert the expressions in the compiled grammar ~@compiled-sample-grammar
-                 ~@compiled-sample-grammar
                  ;; create a test function for running the parser (defn ~'run [tokens#]